george-gca/visual_genome_python_driver/README.md

 pip install .
 ```

-### 2 ways of accessing the data
+### Accessing the data
-There are 2 ways of accessing the visual genome data.

-1. Use the API functions to access the data directly from our server.
-You will not need to keep any local data available.
-2. Download all the data and use our local methods to parse and work with the visual genome data.
+Download all the data from the following [link](https://www.dropbox.com/s/e1uv40e27xq1xcv/compguesswhat_vg_data.zip?dl=0) and use our local methods to parse and work with the visual genome data.
-...
-You can download the data either from the [Visual Genome website](https://visualgenome.org/api/v0/) or by using the download scripts in the [data directory](https://github.com/ranjaykrishna/visual_genome_python_driver/tree/master/visual_genome/data).

 ### The API Functions are listed below.